-A vehicle is said to be outsized when its load or one of its dimensions exceeds the limits set out in the Vehicle Load and Size Limits Regulation.
+A vehicle is said to be outsized when its axle load, its total loaded mass or one of its dimensions does not comply with the limits provided for in the Vehicle Load and Size Limits Regulation.

-The Highway Safety Code (section 463) stipulates that no owner or operator of an outsized vehicle may drive that vehicle on the road network without a special permit issued for this purpose.
+The Highway Safety Code (section 463) provides that no owner or operator of an outsized vehicle or a vehicle with an indivisible load may drive this vehicle on the road network, unless he or she holds a special permit issued for this purpose.

-The Regulation respecting special permits establishes the special driving conditions to be respected when a vehicle is outsized due to its manufacturing and indivisible load.
+Regulation respecting special permits establishes the special driving conditions to be respected when a vehicle is outsized due to its manufacturing, the addition of equipment, or an indivisible load.

-The general category authorizes its holder to make trips with or without a specified route for no more than 1 year.
+The general category authorizes its holder to make trips:

 The specific category authorizes its holder to make a trip with a specified route, including the return trip along the same route, for no longer than 7 consecutive days.

 Any vehicle used in accordance with a special permit must be driven with its headlights on and equipped with a functioning amber light with a range of 360o.

 In order to ensure the safety of transportation movements and protect road infrastructures, the Regulation also provides other conditions for operation, such as warning signals (D sign, flags, signal arrow, etc.), restriction regarding travel hours and days, reduced speed, routes and the presence of escorts vehicles.

 These conditions are based on dimensions, load and route.

 aide-memoire , presented as a summary chart, describes the required warning signals as well as conditions for travel for transportation by oversized vehicle.